Project Safe Neighborhoods (PSN)

 Project Safe Neighborhoods is a nationwide initiative that brings together federal, state, local, and tribal law enforcement officials, prosecutors, and community leaders to identify the most pressing violent crime problems in a community and develop comprehensive solutions to address them.

-United States Attorney Thomas T. Cullen leads several PSN efforts across the Western District of Virginia committed to reducing violence focused in the cities of Danville and Roanoke.
+The United States Attorney's Attorney's Office leads several PSN efforts across the Western District of Virginia committed to reducing violence focused in the cities of Danville and Roanoke.

 - June 10, 2020: U.S. Attorney’s Office Launches Project Safe Neighborhoods Grant Program: Agencies and Nonprofits Can Apply for Grants to Fund Programs to Help Reduce Violent Crime in Roanoke, Danville, and Lynchburg